Dolakha District: Bhimeshwar Temple

 The Bhimeshwar temple is located in Dolakha Bazar of Bhimeshwar.
 The main statue of this temple is God Bhim.
 Bhimsen, Bhimeshwar, or Bhim of Dolakha is noted as one of the most popular throughout the country.
-He was the second prince of Panch Pandav and notably worshiped by the traders or merchandisers as their god.
-In Dolakha, the roofless temple constitutes the idol of Bhimsen, which is triangular in shape and made of rough stone.
+He was the second prince of Panch Pandav and was notably worshipped by the traders or merchandisers as their god.
+In Dolakha, the roofless temple constitutes the idol of Bhimsen, which is triangular and made of rough stone.
 The idol in the temple is said to resemble three different gods: Bhimeshwar in the morning, Mahadeva during the day and the Narayana in the evening.

 Local legend has it that ages ago, 12 porters coming from elsewhere stopped at this spot and made three stone stoves to cook rice.
 After a few minutes, it was noticed that one side of the rice grains was cooked but the other side was raw.
 When the Porter flipped the cooked side up, the cooked rice became raw again when it came in contact with the triangular-shaped black-stone.
 One of the porters became very angry and stabbed the stone with "Paneu" (laddle), which cut the stone and out of the cut flowed blood coated with milk.
-Later they realized that the stone is God Bhim.
+Later they realized that the stone was God Bhim.
 Worshippers started pouring in to pray to God Bhim.
 There are many faith-challenging incidents about the Bhimsen of Dolakha.
 The miraculous things of Bhimsen statue of Dolakha include sweating fluid like drops of warm water.
-People believe that if any bad incident is happening or going to happen in near future in the country then Bhimsen himself tries to protect his people by warning them through sweating etc.
+People believe that if any bad incident is happening or going to happen soon in the country then Bhimsen himself tries to protect his people by warning them through sweating etc.

 From the point of view of Shree Bhimeshwar Shivapuran, there was a kingdom of Bhima that was blessed by God Brahma at the side of a mountain peak.
 The people, who lived in the Bhima's kingdom had to live very sorrowful lives from the Bhima and so they prayed to god Shiva to save their lives.
 Then God Shiva came from Gaurishanker and killed the king Bhima.
-According to the history after Bhima's death, the statue of God at that spot was named -Bhimeshwar (भिमेश्वर).
+According to history after Bhima's death, the statue of God at that spot was named -Bhimeshwar (भिमेश्वर).

 Dolakha is also home to another holy temple - Kalinchowk Bhagawati.
 It is situated in high mountains at an altitude of about 3842m and the pilgrims are known to walk a long and dangerous route via the mountains to the temple.
 But, in 2018 the government started a new cable car service for the comfort of the pilgrims.
-The temple is believed to have strong spiritual power and known to fulfill the prayer of the pilgrims.
+The temple is believed to have strong spiritual power and is known to fulfil the prayers of the pilgrims.